-ELECTRONIC PAYMENT PROCESSING
+ELECTRONIC PAYMENT PROCESSING SERVICES

 Binding City Policy

-Bureaus, and their approved third-parties, that accept payment cards as a method of payment for services will comply with all current and applicable Payment Card Industry - Data Security Standard (PCI-DSS) requirements as established by the PCI Security Standards Council (or its successor).
-Any designated agent, such as a third-party payment card processor acting on behalf of a City bureau, must provide proof of PCI-DSS compliance/certification evidenced and validated by a Qualified Security Assessor (QSA) and an Approved Scan Vendor (ASV) that is registered and certified by the PCI Security Standards Council.
-See technical analysis requirements.
+Bureaus, and their approved agents that accept payment cards as a method of payment for services shall maintain compliance with all current and applicable PCI-DSS requirements as established by the PCI Security Standards Council (or its successor).
+All designated agents, such as a third-party payment card processors acting on behalf of a City bureau, must provide proof of PCI-DSS compliance as validated by a Qualified Security Assessor (QSA) and an Approved Scan Vendor (ASV) that is registered and certified by the PCI Security Standards Council.
+See FIN 2.10.02 Technical Analysis Requirements.

 Ordinance No. 181829, passed by City Council May 14, 2008 and effective July 1, 2008.

 Amended by Resolution No. 37086, adopted by City Council August 6, 2014.